TunaHim/Germany-wind-solar-complementarity-2018/README.md

-# Germany 2018: Wind–Solar Complementarity and Low-Output Events
+# Germany 2018: Wind–Solar Complementarity and Low-Output Analysis

-A reproducible climate-data prototype that uses the DWD COSMO-REA6 regional reanalysis to study German wind and solar resource variability, complementarity, and sustained low-output events during 2018.
+A reproducible climate-data analysis of German wind and solar resource variability in 2018 using DWD COSMO-REA6 regional reanalysis, technology-specific capacity-factor proxies, installed-capacity weighting, and SMARD generation observations.

-**Status: analysis complete.** The repository contains seven executed notebooks: a reader-first summary (`00`), a July 2019 domain/source-QC pilot (`01`), the full-year 2018 daily analysis (`02`–`05`), and a November 2018 hourly case study (`06`), plus a small Streamlit demo in `app/` that reads only the committed compact assets.
+**Status: analysis complete.** The repository contains seven executed notebooks: a reader-first summary (`00`), a July 2019 domain/source-QC pilot (`01`), the full-year 2018 daily analysis (`02`–`05`), and a November 2018 hourly case study (`06`).
+A five-page Streamlit application in `app/` provides an interactive view of the main results using only compact committed assets.

-> **What this is:** weather-to-capacity-factor proxy modelling and validation against
-> observed national generation.
+> **What this is:** weather-to-capacity-factor proxy modelling with comparison against observed national generation.
-> **What this is not:** a bankable yield forecast, an operational power model, or an
-> electricity-system adequacy study.
+> **What this is not:** a bankable yield forecast, an operational power model, or an electricity-system adequacy study.

 ## Why it matters

-Wind and solar are variable and partly anti-correlated.
-A resource proxy that tracks both together can reveal how often the combined resource falls to low levels, and how sensitive that result is to spatial and temporal representation.
+Wind and solar vary across different temporal and spatial patterns and can exhibit partial anti-correlation.
+Combining their resource signals can provide a useful diagnostic of complementarity and sustained low-output periods.

-This project asks one focused question:
+This project asks:

-> **How do German wind and solar resources complement each other, and how sensitive
-> are low-output events to (a) area vs. installed-capacity weighting and (b) daily
-> versus hourly resolution?**
+> **How do German wind and solar resources complement each other, and how sensitive are low-output diagnostics to (a) area versus installed-capacity weighting and (b) daily versus hourly resolution?**

-## The conceptual pipeline
+## Conceptual pipeline

 ```text
 DWD COSMO-REA6 (reanalysis weather)